tvdboom/ATOM/docs_sources/user_guide/training.md

 remains, which is fitted on the complete dataset.
 Beware that a model's performance can depend greatly on the amount of data on which it is trained.
-For this reason, we recommend only to use this technique with similar models, e.g. only using tree-based models.
+For this reason, we recommend only to use this technique with similar models, e.g., only using tree-based models.

 Run successive halving from atom via the [successive_halving][atomclassifier-successive_halving] method.
 Consecutive runs of the same model are saved with the model's